The best time to buy a pool is right at the end of the swimming season in most places

 1. Pools and Pool Materials Are Often on Sale in the Fall

 Since many people decide to install a pool in the spring to have it ready to go once the weather warms up, fewer people are thinking of buying a pool in the fall.
 However, pool companies and builders still need sales and work, so that’s where the discounts come in.

 You may be able to find deep cuts on materials and supplies for above-ground and in-ground pools, as well as reductions on the costs of swimming pool heaters and the necessary fencing or pool enclosure materials.
-Even landscaping items may be on sale, allowing you to make the area around your pool really shine with rocks, plants, and more.
+Even landscaping items may be on sale, allowing you to make the area around your pool really shine with rocks, plants, artificial grass, and more.